kilabit.info

 On container

-A developer just finish implementation of the new feature, or bug fixing a new issue.
+1) A developer just finish implementation of the new feature or fix an issue.
 He commit his works in the predefined branch names and push it to upstream repository.
 The Continuous Integration (CI) triggered, and one of the step is testing the code inside a container.

-Or, a developer just tagged a new release and push the "production" branch with tag to upstream.
+2) A developer just tagged a new release and push the "production" branch with new versioned tag to upstream.
 The Continuous Deployment (CD) triggered, and one of the step is creating a new image from the latest tag.

 Installing packages on every build